intel/pepc/docs/pepc-pstates.rst

    highest_perf: '/sys/devices/system/cpu/cpu<NUMBER>/acpi_cppc/highest_perf',
    nominal_perf: '/sys/devices/system/cpu/cpu<NUMBER>/acpi_cppc/nominal_perf'.

-**--min-uncore-freq**
-   Retrieve the minimum uncore frequency.
-The supported mechanisms are: 'sysfs', 'tpmi'.
-   In case of the 'sysfs' mechanism, the sysfs path depends on what uncore driver is used.
-In case of the 'intel_uncore_frequency_tpmi' driver, use '/sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/min_freq_khz'.
-In case of the 'intel_uncore_frequency' driver, use '/sys/devices/system/cpu/intel_uncore_frequency/package\_<NUMBER>_die\_<NUMBER>/min_freq_khz'.

-   The 'tpmi' mechanism uses the tpmi driver debugfs interface to access TPMI registers.
-The exact path depends on the target die number.
-Example of the debugfs file path is '/sys/kernel/debug/tpmi-0000:00:03.1/tpmi-id-02/mem_dump'

-**--max-uncore-freq**
-   Retrieve the maximum uncore frequency.
-Similar to '--min-uncore-freq', but for the maximum uncore frequency.
-Uses the same mechanisms as '--min-uncore-freq', but the sysfs mechanism uses the 'max_freq_khz' file instead of 'min_freq_khz'.

-**--min-uncore-freq-limit**
-   Get minimum uncore frequency limit supported but the kernel.
-The supported mechanism is 'sysfs'.
-   In case of the 'intel_uncore_frequency_tpmi' driver, read /sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/initial_min_freq_khz'.
-In case of the 'intel_uncore_frequency' driver, read '/sys/devices/system/cpu/intel_uncore_frequency/package\_<NUMBER>_die\_<NUMBER>/initial_min_freq_khz'.

-   The 'tpmi' mechanism does not provide min/max uncore frequency limits, therefore not available.

-**--max-uncore-freq-limit**
-   Retrieve the maximum uncore frequency limit.
-Similar to '--min-uncore-freq-limit', but for the maximum uncore frequency limit.
-Uses the same mechanisms as '--min-uncore-freq-limit', but the sysfs mechanism uses the 'initial_max_freq_khz' file instead of 'initial_min_freq_khz'.

-**--uncore-elc-low-threshold**
-   Get the uncore ELC low threshold.
-The threshold defines the aggregate CPU utilization percentage.
-   When utilization falls below this threshold, the platform sets the uncore frequency floor to the low ELC frequency (subject to the the '--min-uncore-freq-limit' - if the limit is higher than the low ELC frequency, the limit is used as the floor instead).

-   Supported mechanisms are: 'sysfs', 'tpmi'.
-The 'sysfs' mechanism reads the '/sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/elc_low_threshold_percent'.
-The TPMI reads the same debugfs file as '--min-uncore-freq'.

-**--uncore-elc-high-threshold**
-   Get the uncore ELC high threshold.
-The threshold defines the aggregate CPU utilization percentage at which the platform begins increasing the uncore frequency more enthusiastically than before.
-   When utilization exceeds this threshold, the platform gradually raises the uncore frequency until utilization drops below the threshold or the frequency reaches the '--max-uncore-freq' limit.
-   In addition, uncore frequency increases may be prevented by other constraints, such as thermal or power limits.

-   Supported mechanisms are: 'sysfs', 'tpmi'.
-The 'sysfs' mechanism reads the '/sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/elc_high_threshold_percent'.
-The TPMI reads the same debugfs file as '--max-uncore-freq'.

 **--hwp**
    Check if hardware power management is enabled.
 When enabled, CPUs can scale their frequency automatically without OS involvement.
 Mechanism: 'msr', reads MSR_PM_ENABLE (0x770), bit 0.